The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The general rule is applied to the different types of expenses home workers might incur.
 With most home expenses, this means that the allowable deduction will be the amount of the expense which relates to the homeworking (eg 10% of the electricity bill, for example).

-For more discussion on the general rule, see the Trading income and expenses guidance note.
+For more discussion on the general rule, see the Wholly and exclusively and Capital vs revenue expenditure guidance notes.

 However, from 2013/14 onwards, fixed rate deductions were introduced for the self-employed in order to reduce the administrative burden, although the fixed rate deductions may be lower than the deductions available under the general rule.